Timeline of the Syrian civil war (January–April 2012): 23 April

 38 civilians alone were killed in a reported massacre by the Syrian army in central Hama, when the Syrian army launched a barrage of mortars against a neighborhood.
 20 civilians were killed when the Syrian army shelled Douma.
 Another 22 civilians were killed throughout the country, primarily in Homs, Idlib, and Daraa, bringing the day's death toll to 80.

 24 April

 38 civilians were killed by the Syrian army, including over a dozen in Homs and 9 in the Damascus suburbs.

 25 April

 By the end of the day over 100 civilians were reported killed by the Syrian army, at least 70 of which were in Hama.
 In Hama, a rocket attack was reported to have completely destroyed a building.
-The Local Co-ordination Committees (LCC) said security forces fired a rocket at the building in the Mashaa Attayar area.
+The Local Coordination Committees (LCC) said security forces fired a rocket at the building in the Mashaa Attayar area.
 Activists said among the dead were 13 children and 16 women, with more bodies still under the rubble.
 Footage on YouTube of the blast showed a crowd of men pulling out the bloodied body of a young girl.
 Another video shows the collapsed remains of the building, as ash-covered men dig through piles of masonry looking for bodies amid the cries of onlookers.